Defense Sector Update December 19-25: Dogfight... F-18 Vs. F-35

 The most glowing discrepancy between the two jets is that the F-35 is stealth and the F-18 is not.
 Right off the bat this is huge, especially considering the threat from our potential adversary's anti-aircraft missiles.
 It isn't likely the F-18 can be made into a stealth aircraft without somehow putting the weapons bay on the inside of the craft.

-The F-18 requires a runway, where the "B" and "C" variants of the F-35 are capable of vertical take-off and landing or VTOL.
+The F-18 requires a long runway, where the "B" variant of the F-35 is capable of short vertical take-off and landing or SVTOL, requiring about 500 feet of runway where the F-18 needs about 1,400 feet.
 This is important for a few reasons: the F-35 can be landed, refueled and rearmed in expeditionary locations before a proper runway can be constructed and also can maximize the space used on a carrier flightdeck or a smaller ship.

 The F-18 is a twin-engine craft, which makes it potentially more survivable than the F-35 after a hit.
 The F-18 can fly on just one engine, where if the F-35 loses its engine it becomes a very expensive bomb falling to earth.
 We need to consider that to hit the F-35 you need to see it before it sees you, but as radar technology leaps ahead stealth is becoming more difficult to obtain and electronic warfare systems can be outfitted to just about any platform giving the F-18 an edge.